LevGordon/RED-MORROW/README.md

 Tomorrow, I also plan to contact my designer friend to aid me with a design/styling idea I had for the home page / background images.
 Will update on that.

 10/3/22 - I got in touch with my designer friend but he couldn't talk for long.
 I briefed him on the ideas and what I need him to do - work will begin tomorrow.
 Today, I mainly worked on my final capstone for thinkful.
 But Red Morrow-wise, I mainly focused on getting the routes in order and by the end of the day not quite achieving everything.
 No biggie - I just need to educate myself on the newer Routes (previously Switch) syntax that came in the newer version of React.

+10/5/22 - fixed routing, not enough time for anything else today.